 We are remunerated in the form of commission paid by insurers.
+We may also charge a fee.
+If we do this it will be transparent on your documentation.
 In addition, we may have agreements with insurers which entitle us to receive remuneration relating to the profitability of the business we have placed with them.
 These are usually general agreements which apply to a range of products and therefore specific clients or policy details cannot be identified.
 Where premiums are funded by premium finance and credit agencies we may be remunerated by them.
 Relevant details are available on request and subject to confidentiality.

 In addition, we may apply the following charges in respect of new business, renewals and mid-term adjustments.